adomi-io/odoo/README.md

 ## Adding a new version of Odoo
 When Odoo launches a new version, they publish the changes on its own branch.
-This repository works by mirroring the Odoo's branch.
+This repository works by mirroring the Odoo version branch names.

 When a new version of Odoo releases, create a branch in this repository with the same name.